-800-year-old remains of witch discovered in a graveyard in Tuscany, Italy By Nick Pisa UPDATED: 18:20 GMT, 25 September 2011 Macabre: Archaelogists believe this is the skeleton of a woman who was thought to be a witch These are the 800 year old remains of what archaeologists believe was a witch from the Middle Ages after seven nails were found driven through her jaw bone.
+800-year-old remains of witch discovered in a graveyard in Tuscany, Italy.
+By Nick Pisa Updated: 18:20 GMT, 25 September 2011 Macabre: Archaelogists believe this is the skeleton of a woman who was thought to be a witch These are the 800 year old remains of what archaeologists believe was a witch from the Middle Ages after seven nails were found driven through her jaw bone.

 Using state-of-the-art genome analysis methods, scientists from Harvard Medical School and the Max Planck Institute for Evolutionary Anthropology in Leipzig, Germany, have found that Denisovans -- a recently identified group of archaic humans whose DNA was extracted last year from a finger bone excavated in Siberia -- contributed DNA not just to present-day New Guineans, but also to aboriginal Australian and Philippine populations.

 The study, published in the journal Science, provides the first evidence that an organism's "epigenetic" code - an extra layer of biochemical instructions in DNA - can evolve more quickly than the genetic code and can strongly influence biological traits.
 While the study was limited to a single plant species called Arabidopsis thaliana, the equivalent of the laboratory rat of the plant world, the findings hint that the traits of other organisms, including humans, might also be dramatically influenced by biological mechanisms that scientists are just beginning to understand.
-DNA's Hidden Code
+Writing -> Papers -> Rant.04.